Aldrich Mansion: Brief history

 The estate was originally built and owned by Senator Nelson W. Aldrich of Rhode Island and consisted of over 225 acres.
 The construction of the estate began in 1896 and was completed some 16 years later.
 In 1901, his daughter, Abby Aldrich, married John D. Rockefeller Jr. at the mansion.
 In 1939, the Senator's heirs transferred the Aldrich Mansion and 100 acres to the Roman Catholic Diocese of Providence for approximately $75,000.
 From 1946 to 1983, Our Lady of Providence Seminary was housed at the Aldrich Mansion.
-In 1955, a 100000 ft2 school was built to house the Seminary.
-When the seminary relocated, Bishop Hendricken High School used the property as its "Senior Campus" for a decade.
+In 1955, the seminary relocated to a new, 100000 ft2, purpose built school in Providence; the Bishop Hendricken High School then used the estate as its "Senior Campus" for a decade.
+The facilities were later leased to the Overbrook Academy, a Catholic boarding school for girls, for almost 20 years.

 The estate is currently set on 74.3 acre.
-It consists of the French-inspired mansion, a gatehouse, 10000 ft2 stables, a 7500 ft2 boathouse, a 15000 ft2 seminary chapel, as well as the seminary's classrooms, dormitories, gymnasium, and dining facilities.
-The seminary was relocated to Providence some years ago.
-The facilities were also leased to the Overbrook Academy, a Catholic boarding school for girls, for almost 20 years.
+It consists of the French-inspired mansion, a gatehouse, 10000 ft2 stables, a 7500 ft2 boathouse, a 15000 ft2 seminary chapel, as well as the former seminary's classrooms, dormitories, gymnasium, and dining facilities.

-It was William Parrish's mansion in the 1998 motion picture Meet Joe Black.
+It stood in as William Parrish's mansion in the 1998 motion picture Meet Joe Black.

 Usage today

 Still owned by the Roman Catholic Diocese of Providence, the Aldrich Mansion is currently used for wedding receptions, conferences, fund raisers, as well as occasional television and film production work.
+Since the venue is owned by the Diocese, no same-sex marriages are allowed to be performed on the premises.